How to use the Batch Process in PSP

 Script will give you the option to run any script on your images, whether they are scripts that came with PSP, a script you purchased or a script you recorded yourself.

-Picture frame will add a specific frame that is in your Paintshop Pro, whether it was included in your PSP, a frame you purchased or one you created and exported as a .pspframe.
+Picture frame will add a specific frame that is in your Paintshop Pro, whether it a default frame from your PSP, a frame you purchased or one you created and exported as a .pspframe.

 Smart photo fix will run an existing script to adjust your photos.